klaarnut/user-docs/en/website-content.md

 ![image](images/website_content/img_text_tools_12_add_font_popup.png)

-4. You can select a new font from a font list.
+4. You can select a new font from font list.

 ![image](images/website_content/img_text_tools_13_new_font.png)